-This series aims to raise awareness among developers who still use the old MySQL extension, to inform them of its problems, and to help them switch over to an alternative extension like MySQLi or PDO.
-This is the second part in the two-part series, and we focus on PDO – PHP Data Objects.
+This series aims to raise awareness among PHP developers who still use the old MySQL extension, inform them of its problems, and to help them switch.